Monday, 28 December 2015

 Explicit Cost

 Explicit means clearly and physically visible.
 You are seeing those expenses clearly without any doubt or misunderstanding.
-You will be paying the amount, can get bills for them and enter the amounts in your records as proof of payments.
-In the above example, the cost of provisions, vegetables, utensils and payment to your maid are all explicit costs.
+You will be paying the amount, can get bills for them, and enter the amounts in your records as proof of payment.

 Implicit Cost